 - Unlike Gmail, in Google Workspace Email, your usernames can have dashes (-).
 So, you can have firstname.lastname@example.org.

-- To retrieve a lost Google Workspace Email password, you must contact your email administrator (the owner of the account).
+- To retrieve a lost Google Workspace Email password, you must contact your email administrator (the account owner).

 For help using Google Workspace Email, please read the following article: